BeanQueso/transitbench/README.md

 ---

-## License & citation
+## Citation

-- **License:** MIT (proposed; adjust if needed).
 - **Cite:** If you use TransitBench in a publication, please cite the repository and the specific release tag used.
-A BibTeX snippet will be added once a DOI is minted.

 ## AI Transparency
 This project was built with the help of an AI: GPT-5